Dr Debbie Kolb runs her own private family medicine practice.

 What key lessons did you learn that you wish you would have known earlier?

 No one will look out for your bottom line like you and your family.
-I am very blessed that my husband is now my practice administrator and has a very good head for business.
+I am very blessed that my husband eventually became my practice administrator and has a very good head for business.
 He stayed home with our children and as they grew older was able to take a more active role at the office and look out more for my interests and pick up on some things I might not have considered.
 For example, he reassessed service contracts and supply vendors and observed (before the EHR) all the paper we used in the office.
-Someone said the paper was “free”.
+One of the staff told him the paper was “free”.
 Nothing is free!
 He looked over the contract that the office had with a local copier company to service the machine and noticed that the “gold level plan” that had been in place since before I arrived included maintenance, toner and paper- at a premium price.
 We negotiated down for a more economical service plan and bought our own paper at Costco!

 It’s okay when you feel like you can’t do everything all at the same time and do it well.
 I was very fortunate to have female physician friends who were encouraging and supportive.
 I remember sharing with one that I felt guilty that I was not able to volunteer as often as I wanted at our community free clinic with three small children at home.
 I will never forget her saying, "The community free clinic will always be there.”
-Now that we have an “empty nest” (War Eagle!) it is a new season of life where I can circle back to something else that is important.
+Now that we have an “empty nest” (War Eagle!) it is a new season of life where I can circle back to causes that are important to me.

 1. Prioritize your home life.